eejdoowad/dawoodjee.com/src/blog/pratt-parsing.md

 Hundreds of Pratt parsing posts exist.
 I hope this one is relatively clear, concise, and comprehensive.

-We'll learn how Pratt parsers work by writing one.
+Learn how Pratt parsers work by writing one.
 I assume familiarity with [grammars, parsers](https://web.archive.org/web/20240413191133/https://web.mit.edu/6.102/www/sp24/classes/12-grammars-parsing/) and TypeScript.